btnguyen2k/gocosmos/README.md

 the final result.
 Due to this behaviour, some cross-partition queries might not work as expected.

 - *Paging cross-partition `OFFSET...LIMIT` queries using `max-count-item`*:<br>
-  This would not work as documents must be fetched from multiple `PkRangeId`.
+  Since documents must be fetched from multiple `PkRangeId`, the result is nondeterministic.
-  Moreover, the result returned from `RestClient.QueryDocumentsCrossPartition(...)` might be different from or the one returned from call to `RestClient.QueryDocuments(...)` without pagination (i.e. set `MaxCountItem=0`).
+  Moreover, calls to `RestClient.QueryDocumentsCrossPartition(...)` and `RestClient.QueryDocuments(...)` without pagination (i.e. set `MaxCountItem=0`) may yield different results.

 - *Paging cross-partition `ORDER BY` queries with `max-count-item`*:<br>
   Due to the fact that documents must be fetched from multiple `PkRangeId`, rows returned from calls to